 MPE&VCA will achieve its vision by promoting and nurturing the training and professional development of private equity and venture capital professionals in Myanmar, building local and international market awareness about the private equity and venture capital industry in Myanmar, enabling dialogue with the government and industry associations as well as building links with the Emerging Markets Private Equity Association and other regional groups.

 Our Board Members

-He holds dual bachelors degrees in History and Economics from Emory University in Atlanta,
+He holds dual bachelor’s degrees in History and Economics from Emory University in Atlanta, Georgia.

-Trent is a Director of the Association and also represents fund manager Emerging Markets Investment Advisers, a founding member of MPE&VCA.
+Trent is the Secretary of the association and also represents fund manager Emerging Markets Investment Advisers, a founding member of MPE&VCA.

 Trent holds an MA in Economics from Cambridge University and an MSc in Econometrics and Mathematical Economics from the London School of Economics.